TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SH1106/README.md

 > 128x64 Monochrome OLED Displays For Little Money

+The *SH1106* is a modern, cost-optimized *OLED display driver*, often considered a successor to the highly popular *SSD1306*.

+## Overview
+The *SSD1306* (released *2007*) has been the dominant OLED driver for many years, but the *SH1106* (released *2013*) has become more popular in recent years due to its affordability.

+The trade-off is the lack of hardware acceleration for scrolling and animations in the cheaper *SH1106*.
+However, such features are often unnecessary for typical OLED use cases where only static text is displayed.

-The *SH1106* is a *OLED display driver* very similar to the popular *SSD1306*.
-It supports monochrome displays with a maximum resolution of *132x64* pixels and typically uses *I2C*.
+*SH1106* supports monochrome OLED displays with a maximum resolution of *132x64* pixels, and breakout boards typically use the *I2C* interface.

 <img src="images/oled_sh1106_white_alpha_t.png" width="30%" height="30%" />

-## Overview
-The *SH1106* is an economical driver for monochrome OLED displays up to a resolution of *132x64* pixels.
-It is sufficient for displaying text and static images which are the primary use cases.

-If you need *animations* like *scrolling*, the *SSD1306* would be a better option as the *SH1106* lacks hardware animation or scrolling support.

-## Breakout Boards and Colors
+### Breakout Boards

-Typically, you purchase ready-to-use breakout boards that come with the driver and a OLED display.
+Typically, you purchase ready-to-use breakout boards that come with the driver and an OLED display (*0.96"* and *1.3"* are most common).

 <img src="images/oled_sh1106_white_text_t.png" width="60%" height="60%" />

-Common display sizes include *0.96"* and *1.3"*, either stand-alone or integrated into *keyboard-display-combos* like the ones below:
+Occasionally, such displays are integrated in *keyboard-display-combos* like the one below:

 <img src="images/oled_sh1106_keyboard_t.png" width="60%" height="60%" />

-These displays come in various colors but they are **always monochrome**.
-The most common colors are *white*, *blue*, and *yellow/blue* (the first 8 lines are yellow, the rest is blue).
-Lately, fully *yellow* displays have become available as well.
+### Display Colors
+*SH1106*-based OLED displays are **always monochrome**, however the display color may vary.

+Typically, they are offered in *white* and *blue*.
+There are also displays with a combination of *yellow* and *blue*: a small stripe of the display is *yellow*, and the rest is *blue*.

+Recently, *fully yellow* displays emerged at slightly higher cost.

+> [!NOTE]
+> All OLED displays are susceptible to wear: after extended use of *10.000 hours* or more, their brightness may fade. *Blue* displays are more susceptible than other colors.

 ### I2C Interface

-The vast majority of use cases uses the *I2C* interface since small monochrome displays need to handle only limited amounts of data, and *I2C* is simpler to use than *SPI* .
-However, *SPI* can be an option, too, and there are a few breakout boards that implement *SPI* instead of *I2C*.
+Almost all breakout boards utilize the simpler *I2C* interface, although occasionally you see breakout boards with *SPI* interface, too.

-The I2C address typically is either *0x3c* or *0x3d*.
+The I2C address is typically fixed and cannot be changed.
+It is either *0x3c* or *0x3d*.
+As a rule of thumb, *128x64* displays use *0x3c*, and *128x32* displays use *0x3d*, however exceptions exist.

+> [!TIP]
+> If you need to operate multiple OLED displays, use a *I2C Multiplexer* such as the *PCF8575*, or use a *SPI* version: with *SPI*, you can select the active device via the *CS* pin.

 ## Programming

-The by far easiest way of using the *SH1106* OLED display is via [ESPHome](https://done.land/tools/software/esphome/introduction/), however this platform is targeting primarily *ESP32* microcontrollers.
+The by far easiest way of using *SH1106* OLED displays is via [ESPHome](https://done.land/tools/software/esphome/introduction/), however this platform is targeting primarily *ESP32* microcontrollers.

 Alternately, you can use *C++ libraries* to program the firmware manually.